TPZDSP3/tpz-charts/README.md

 helm search repo my-chart --devel
 ```

-## Pushing to the Private Repo from another GitHub repo
+## Pushing to the private repo from another GitHub repo
 You will need to create another GitHub Actions File (e.g. `.github/workflows/helm.yml`) with the following content:

 ```yaml